-Despite its massive popularity in Japan, Monster Hunter games have always had a tough time attracting Western audiences, at least prior to the release of Monster: Hunter World.
+Despite its massive popularity in Japan, Monster Hunter games have always had a tough time attracting a Western audience, at least before the release of Monster: Hunter World.
 The series offers players an opportunity to fulfill their most epic creature slaying fantasies and has earned a reputation for having a steep, yet ultimately rewarding learning curve.

 Boasting an exhaustive list of unique monster species, distinct ecosystems, and an emphasis on cooperative-play, Monster Hunter has only gotten better with each new installment.
-With the series now nearing its 16th anniversary, we decided to create a timeline to showcase how much MH has evolved over the years, specifically the main series games.
+With the series now getting close to its 16th anniversary, we decided to create a timeline to showcase how much MH has evolved over the years, specifically the main series games.

 We’ll be updating this list in the future, so make sure to check back.
 And if you’d like to receive more gaming recommendations, consider reading through our other curated lists: